xcore/sw_foc_motor_control/doc_quickstart/adc/index.rst

 These tests take a long time to run, so some combinations have been combined in the above selections.
 'Paced' tests are very slow, possibly upto 90 minutes.
 This is because a new ADC sample is generated only every 40us, and at slow speeds it takes many samples to build a wave-train long enough to test.
 The 'Non-Paced' mode can be selected to speed up testing by a factor of five.
 This maintains a 'mock-time' variable that is incremented by 40us every iteration, rather than waiting for the H/W timer to reach that value.
 The simulator now moves from one time-point to the next as fast as possible.

-The above options are selected by editing the flags in the file adc_tests.txt
+The above options are selected by editing the flags in the file adc_tests.text

 Import and Build the Application
 --------------------------------

-   1. Open xTIMEcomposer and check that it is operating in online mode.
+   1. Open xTIMEcomposer and check that it is operating in on-line mode.
 Open the edit perspective (Window->Open Perspective->XMOS Edit).
    #.
 Locate the ``Analogue-to-Digital Converter Test Harness`` item in the xSOFTip pane on the bottom left of the window and drag it into the Project Explorer window in the xTIMEcomposer.
 This will also cause the modules on which this application depends to be imported as well.
 These modules are: ``module_foc_adc``, and ``module_locks``.
    #.
 Click on the app_test_adc item in the Explorer pane then click on the build icon (hammer) in xTIMEcomposer.
    #.
 Check the console window to verify that the application has built successfully.